MannLabs/proteomics_lab_agent/README.md

 ---
 ## FAQ
-- Where to find test file?
+- Where to find test files?
+You can find test files on Zenodo: https:// doi.org/ 10.5281/zenodo.17253029.

 ---
 ## Citations